BeTomorrow/pms/README.md

 ### "from-git" or "load-remote"

-*With* a `pms.config` configuration in your directory, you can retrieve collection and environment files from a git `remote-repository` branch, and uploads to Postman cloud.
+*With* a `pms.config` configuration in your directory, retrieve collection and environment files from a git `remote-repository` branch, and upload them to Postman cloud.

 ```
 pms from-git
 pms load-remote
 ```

-*Without* a `pms.config` configuration in your directory, you can still retrieve collection and environment files from a git `remote-repository` branch, and uploads to Postman cloud by giving them as arguments.
+With or *without* a `pms.config` configuration in your directory, retrieve configuration, collection and environment files from an explicitly stated git remote branch given as arguments, and upload to Postman cloud.

 ```
 pms from-git git@somehost.com:repo/project.git
 pms load-remote git@somehost.com:repo/project.git main
 ```

 This is meant as a lightweight way to keep a collection up-to-date without using a local clone of the repository.
 You still need a `~/.pms`.

 # Note about environment